fccsdigitalchina/generative_ai_east_asian_studies/Data_standardization/Code_kinship_relationship_rag/2_system_prompt.md

 3. Output a table with two columns:
    - **Column 1:** Kinship relationship from the input file.
    - **Column 2:** Assigned `c_kinrel`.
+4. Generate only the table, without any additional content.

 **KINSHIP CODE RULES:**